ariebovenberg/whenever/docs/faq.rst

 1. The benefits of subclassing are limited.
    If you want to extend the classes, composition is a better way to do it.
-   Alternatively, you can use Python's dynamic features to create something that "quacks" like a subclass.
+   Alternatively, you can use Python's dynamic features to create something that behaves like a subclass.
 2. For a class to support subclassing properly, a lot of extra work is needed.
    It also adds many subtle ways to misuse the API, that are hard to control.
 3. Enabling subclassing would undo some performance optimizations.